laravel/spark-installer/readme.md

 You should clone this repository to any location on your system, then add that location to your system's PATH so that the `spark` executable can be run from anywhere on your system.

-Next, run the `spark register` command with your API token generated from the [Laravel Spark](https://spark.laravel.com) website.
+After purchasing a Spark license, run the `spark register` command with your API token generated from the [Laravel Spark](https://spark.laravel.com) website.

     spark register token-value